Amanda Lee Glassware

 Anne Flynn Schlicht

 Anne Flynn Schlicht joined the Center for Women's Entrepreneurship at Chatham University (CWE) in September 2006.
 Anne received her Masters of Business Studies in Entrepreneurship from the University of Limerick, Ireland and a Best Practice in Teaching Entrepreneurship Certificate from the University of Cambridge, UK.
 Anne brings a wealth of international experience as a professor of entrepreneurship at the Center for Entrepreneurship Studies at the University of Limerick, Ireland, a certified Kauffman FastTrac Facilitator and as a business consultant, Anne has presented at seminars and conferences internationally on the topic of entrepreneurship education and women entrepreneurs.
 In January 2005, Anne was chosen as the second "Rooney International Visiting Scholar" which facilitated her move to the US.
 In April, 2016, Chatham University was awarded a Women Business Center (WBC) by the SBA and Anne was appointed as Director to lead the Center for Women's Entrepreneurship at Chatham University (CWE) in 2020.

 Anne is a supporter of the Sweetwater Center for the Arts, the Irish Institute of Pittsburgh, and current board member and past treasurer for the Irish Center of Pittsburgh.
-She also serves as an advisory board member to Passages & Prose, LLC.
+She also serves as an advisory board member.

 Bridget Gaussa is the Director of Program Development for Cribs for Kids, a national non-profit infant safe sleep education program headquartered in Pittsburgh, Pennsylvania.
 She oversees all programs and marketing efforts for the organization.
 Previously, Bridget worked in commercial real estate with Oxford Development Company and has over 15 years of property management experience.
 She also serves as an advisory board member.

 Center for Media Innovation (CMI)